healthchecks/healthchecks/templates/docs/bash.md

 When pinging with HTTP POST, you can put extra diagnostic information in the request body.
-If the request body looks like a valid UTF-8 string, SITE_NAME will accept and store the first 10KB of the request body.
+If the request body looks like a valid UTF-8 string, SITE_NAME will accept and store the first PING_BODY_LIMIT_FORMATTED of the request body.

 In the below example, certbot's output is captured and submitted via HTTP POST: